 Arrival and drop-off locations and/or times should also be staggered and adjusted, or protocols should be in place to adhere to social distancing with parents or care givers are dropping off students.

-Social distancing should also be considered on the school bus, and the CDC recommended seating one child per seat, every other row.
+Social distancing should also be considered on the school bus, and the CDC recommended seating one child per seat, every other row, where possible.

 In an STN survey sent this month, 53 percent of 382 respondents said they have calculated how school bus ridership would be affected if social distancing requirements remain in place.
 When discussing what it would look like, many transportation directors shared that they would have to reduce their capacity by at least 50 percent.